thinktomorrow/locale/README.md

     Thinktomorrow\Locale\LocaleServiceProvider::class,
 ```

-Not required but if you want to use a facade you can add in the `config/app.php` file as well:
+Not required, but if you want to use a facade you can add in the `config/app.php` file as well:

 ```php